Flooristics, LLC

 Share Button

 There’s a reason why so many homes and businesses have installed vinyl flooring.
-This tough and beautiful flooring material is easy to care for and comes in an array of styles, colors and textures.
+This flooring material is both durable and attractive.
+It is easy to care for and works well in both residential and commercial settings.
+Vinyl flooring also comes in a wide range of styles, colors, and textures, giving customers many design options.
 It’s no wonder that vinyl flooring is so popular.
-It’s even easy to install—just use a special vinyl adhesive and glue the flooring material to a properly prepared subfloor.
+It’s even easier to install—just use a special vinyl adhesive and glue the flooring material to a properly prepared subfloor.
 However, there are instances where the adhesive actually could cause problems, such as adhesive staining.

 Adhesive staining takes place when the multipurpose adhesive used to affix the vinyl to the flooring reacts negatively with the vinyl itself.
-This chemical reaction may appear as a small stain in a high traffic area and grow over several months.
+This chemical reaction may appear as a small stain in a high-traffic area and grow over several months.
 Often, an adhesive stain is yellowish and generally appears in the embossed parts of the vinyl floor.
-This type of bottom up staining is impossible to repair because it can’t be cleaned away, and the stain is appearing from the underside as a result of a chemical reaction.
+This type of bottom-up staining is impossible to repair because it can’t be cleaned away, and the stain appears from the underside as a result of a chemical reaction.

 Filed Under: Floor Safety, Flooring Help, Resilient Tagged With: adhesive staining, adhesive stains, stained floor, stained vinyl, vinyl adhesive, vinyl adhesive stains, vinyl flooring